Vietnamese Fish with Cilantro

 Don’t like cilantro?
 Use mint or watercress, or even parsley, although parsley’s not used much in Vietnamese cooking.
+If you want to really be authentic, use rau ram, an herb native to Southeast Asia that tastes like cilantro.
+You can buy seeds or starter plants online.

 Vietnamese Crispy Fish with Cilantro